tik9/cpython/logic.md

 � PHP Projects

-In theory, which one of the following types of projects would be expected to have higher gross margins?
-Answer:
+Which of the following tools used currently to manage the development team tasks backlog is more popular?
 O SharePoint
 O Jira